Stochastic Treatment Choice with Empirical Welfare Updating: Implementation

 \section{Implementation}

 To implement our procedure, we restrict attention to $\mathscr{F}$ and let $\mathscr{V}$ be the von Mises-Fisher family of distributions.
 Our goal is then to minimise the objective function,

-with respect to the concentration parameter $\kappa$ and mean direction $\mu$, which are the parameters of our chosen variational family.
+with respect to $\kappa$ and $\mu$, which are the parameters of our chosen variational family (the concentration parameter and the mean direction, respectively).
 Here, we reiterate that $\epsilon$ relates to the probability with which our high probability bounds hold.
 We assume that $\pi_0$ is the uniform distribution over the sphere and set $\epsilon$ equal to the 5\% level throughout.
-We propose numerically minimising the objective function, computing $R^{\Pi}_{S}$ for a given realisation of data and for fixed values of the parameters of the von Mises-Fisher distribution.

-We propose approximating $R^{\Pi}_{S}$ using Monte Carlo draws of $\beta$ from the von Mises-Fisher distribution for each combination of $\kappa$ and $\mu$.
+We propose numerically minimising the objective function, approximating $R^{\Pi}_{S}$ using Monte Carlo draws of $\beta$ from the von Mises-Fisher distribution for a given realisation of data and for fixed values of the parameters of the von Mises-Fisher distribution.
 We let $\{\beta^j : j=1,...,J\}$ be the pseudo-random draws that we obtain, and compute

 where, for all $i=1,...,n$,